thomasbattram/thesis/index/thesis.utf8.md

 The ability of h^2^~EWAS~ estimated by both models to predict whether the number of DMPs identified was greater than expected was assessed at varying P value thresholds.
 ROC curves were produced and the area under the curve (AUC) ranged from 0.65 and 0.67 at P < 1x10^-6^ to 0.79 and 0.71 at P < 1x10^-3^ for the blanket and grouping models respectively and the predictive ability remained fairly stable as the threshold increased (__Figure \@ref(fig:h2ewas-dmp-roc-curve)__).

-(ref:h2ewas-dmp-roc-curve-cap) The ability of h^2^~EWAS~ values to predict whether the number of differentially methylated positions identified in an EWAS is higher than expected by chance.
+(ref:h2ewas-dmp-roc-curve-cap) __The ability of h^2^~EWAS~ values to predict whether the number of differentially methylated positions identified in an EWAS is higher than expected by chance__.
 ROC curves for h^2^~EWAS~ values predicting number of DMPs at differing P value thresholds.
 AUC = area under the curve.

+(ref:h2ewas-dmp-roc-curve-scap) The ability of h^2^~EWAS~ values to predict whether the number of differentially methylated positions identified in an EWAS is higher than expected by chance

 \begin{figure}